2026 UK Buyer's Guide

 Surprisingly portable for a 15-incher, and slim enough to slip into most laptop sleeves without issue.

 The trade-off is the port speed — you get two USB-A ports and one USB-C, but they're capped at 5 Gbits/sec, which is slow by 2026 standards if you're moving big video files.
 For everyday study tasks, browser tabs, Word, Teams, and the occasional Netflix binge, you genuinely won't notice.
 The 300-nit display is fine indoors but will struggle in bright sunlight, so don't plan on outdoor library sessions.
+Wi-Fi 7 and a backlit keyboard are inexpensive (£10) configurable add-ons worth ticking.

 Pro Tip